cncf/devstats.archive/INSTALL_UBUNTU17.md

     - We need to prefix call with GHA2DB_LOCAL to enable using tools from "./" directory
     - To import data for the first time (Influx database is empty and postgres database is at the state when Kubernetes SQL dump was made on [devstats.k8s.io](https://devstats.k8s.io)):
     - `GHA2DB_PROJECT=kubernetes GHA2DB_LOCAL=1 IDB_PASS=pwd PG_PASS=pwd ./reinit_all.sh`
-    - This can take a while (depending how old is psql dump `k8s.sql.xz` on [devstats.k8s](https://devstats.k8s.io).
+    - This can take a while (depending how old is psql dump `gha.sql.xz` on [devstats.k8s](https://devstats.k8s.io).
 It is generated daily at 3:00 AM UTC.
     - Command should be successfull.

 15. We need to setup cron job that will call sync every hour (10 minutes after 1:00, 2:00, ...)